littlepictures/.github/profile/README.md

 # little pictures - big impact
 <hr>

-## What is a Climate Little Picture?
+## What is a Little Picture?
-A Climate Little Picture (CLIP) is a means of communicating climate data in a human readable form.
+A (Climate) Little Picture (CLIP) is a means of communicating climate data in a human readable form.

 They are defined as being: